Applying Silicone Joints

 Cut the tip of the cartridge with a cartridge knife and put the tip on the gun.
 You can trim the cartridge to the desired length.
 An angled cut is very beneficial here, it helps you to apply the material at the correct angle.
 The best tool for this is our cartridge knife.

 Hold the silicone gun at a 45° angle and apply constant pressure to get a clean joint.
 Draw the silicone line in a single shot and apply constant pressure.
-This ensures an even look.
+This ensures an even appearance.

-3. Smoothing the joint
+Step 3: Smoothing the joint

 Finally, a joint smoother is used to achieve an even finish: position, smooth, done.